andreeeeh/developer-challenge-api/README.md

 - The use of a CSS pre-processing tool like SCSS/LESS
 - Consideration of semantic markup, SEO and accessibility

+Think carefully when introducing third party libraries, Angular as a framework has everything you need to accomplish the challenge so only do it if you really must, for example, adding additional functionality.

 _OR_

 #### React Developer